 Creatine HCL Dosage Calculator

-Calculate the optimal creatine hydrochloride (HCL) dosage based on your body weight, activity level, and fitness goals.
-This calculator provides personalized recommendations for both loading and maintenance phases.
+Calculate the optimal creatine hydrochloride (HCL) dosage based on your body weight, goals, and experience level.
+This tool helps maximize benefits while minimizing potential side effects.

 How to Use This Calculator